 “Flight or Fright?” -The “sensitive child:“ As a small child, with an undiagnosed anxiety disorder, I was afraid all the time.
-I was literally frightened of everything, especially the authority of the adults in my life and peers and siblings who were assertive and strong willed.
+I was literally frightened of everything, especially the adults’ authority in my life and peers and siblings who were assertive and strong-willed.
 They all scared me to death.
 I literally shook all the time in fear.

 Before I began public schools, my parents left me in the care of my grandparents.
 My parents both worked and could not afford child care, so the grandparents seemed the logical choice.
 They lived on a working farm in the middle of the Ouachita National Forest.